top of page

 Parroquia Nuestra Señora del Carmen, more commonly known as Iglesia de la Mejorada, is a colonial-era church built in the early 17th century.

-Construction began in 1621 and was completed in 1640.
-A few decades later, between 1688 and 1694, a Franciscan monastery was added, making it one of only two Franciscan convents built in Mérida.
-Over time, the convent served various purposes, including military use, before being repurposed.
+Construction began in 1621 and finished in 1640.
+Between 1688 and 1694, a Franciscan monastery was added, making it one of only two in Mérida.
+Over the years, the convent had several uses, including as a military facility, before being repurposed.

 Parroquia Nuestra Señora del Carmen is still often referred to by its older name, Iglesia de la Mejorada.
 This name likely comes from the Spanish town of Mejorada, which had a church with a similar floor plan built around the same time.